Lena Katina

 Elena Sergeyevna Katina (Елена Сергеевна Катина; born 4 October 1984), better known as Lena Katina, is a Russian singer who gained fame as one half of the pop/electronica duo t.A.T.u.
 She started her career at the age of eight, joining the Russian children's act Avenue, soon after that joining Neposedy.
 In 1999, producer Ivan Shapovalov chose Katina and Julia Volkova for his project t.A.T.u.
 The duo would later become Russia's most successful pop music act.
 The group produced several hits, including "All the Things She Said", "Not Gonna Get Us", and "All About Us".

 Their first single, "All the Things She Said", peaked at No. 1 in nineteen countries, including the UK, Russia, and Australia.

-In 2009, Katina began a solo career, which caused t.A.T.u. to go on hiatus.
-In 2011, the duo officially split, with Volkova also pursuing a solo path.
+In 2009 Katina began a solo career, which caused t.A.T.u. to go on hiatus.
+In 2011 the duo officially split, with Volkova also pursuing a solo path.
 That year, Katina released her first mainstream single, "Never Forget", which reached No. 1 on the MTV Russia Top 10 and also won the MTV Russia – 2011 Video of the Year.
-The track also reached No. 1 on the US Billboard Hot Dance Club Play and rose to first place in Greece.
+The track also reached No. 1 on Billboard magazine's Hot Dance Club Play and rose to first place in Greece.

-In 2014, Katina released her debut album, This Is Who I Am, which was reissued in Spanish under the name Esta Soy Yo two years later.
+In 2014 Katina released her debut album, This Is Who I Am, which was reissued in Spanish under the name Esta Soy Yo two years later.
 In 2019, she released her second album, Mono.

 Early years

-Katina was born in Moscow on 4 October 1984 to musician Sergey Katin.
+Elena Sergeyevna Katina was born on 4 October 1984 in Moscow, then the capital of the Soviet Union.
+Her father, Sergey Katin, is a musician who was a member of the pop band Duna.
 Starting at just four years old, on her father's initiative, Katina began to attend various sport and music clubs.
-When she was seven, Katina began regular school and within a year, she entered music school for piano classes.
+At the age of seven, Katina began regular school and within a year, she entered music school for piano classes.
 When she was ten, she joined the children's group Avenue as a soloist, singing with the ensemble for the next three years.
 When she was thirteen, she became a member of the vocal and instrumental group Neposedy, where she met Julia Volkova, and the two became friends.
-At the age of fourteen, she was successfully cast as a member of the pop duo t.A.T.u., together with Volkova.
+At the age of fifteen, she was successfully cast for a music project, to which Volkova was invited after some time, and which has become the pop duo t.A.T.u..